nolanplatt/AP-CSA-T3/README.md

 - Efficient Model View Controller (MVC) to efficiently communicate between frontend/backend and navigate API requests.
 - Statistical page (with tangibles) showing how our platform is changing the world (number of tasks reported/completed, number of users, etc).

+Mr Hendricks is an AP Biology and AP Environmental Science teacher, and we will be having him as the sponsor to our project.
+Just like us, this teacher is passionate about preserving the environment and sees the beauty of nature and life and shares interest in making a difference.
+As our sponsor, he'll help us work towards making a difference, step at a time.

 ## Team Members

 | Team Member | Github Profile | Study Partner | Repository Contributions | Issues | Role |